nis057489/tips_and_tricks/Readme.md

 ## Automatically source ROS script inside Distrobox containers

-Add this to your shell's init file, e.g. `~/.bashrc.d/ros2.sh`.
+Add this to your shell's init file, e.g. `~/.bashrc.d/ros2.sh`:

-Small Note: It's not the best idea to modify `./bashrc` directly because system updates may expect a certain set of functions to be there, and there is always a chance your changes could interfere, causing issues from benign and unnoticable to major.
-They provide a directory for us to place custom aliases and scripts, so please check your shell run commands file for a block that looks for a directory where custom scripts should go.
-On my system that directory is `~/.bashrc.d/`.

-### How it works

-All docker containers have an environment variable called `$CONTAINER_ID`, so if we see that set to any truthy value we know we're in a container.
-You could add another check to see if the container name starts with `ros` or something if you have a consistent naming scheme for your containers.
-The worst that can happen right now is it tries and fails to source the file in containers without ROS installed.

 ```bash
 if [[ -n "$CONTAINER_ID" ]]; then
     source /opt/ros/$ROS_VERSION/setup.bash
 fi
 ```

+### How it works

+All docker containers have an environment variable called `$CONTAINER_ID`, so if we see that set to any truthy value we know we're in a container.
+You could add another check to see if the container name starts with `ros` or something if you have a consistent naming scheme for your containers.
+The worst that can happen right now is it tries and fails to source the file in containers without ROS installed.

+### Small Note

+It's not the best idea to modify `./bashrc` directly because system updates may expect a certain set of functions to be there, and there is always a chance your changes could interfere, causing issues from benign and unnoticable to major.
+They provide a directory for us to place custom aliases and scripts, so please check your shell run commands file for a block that looks for a directory where custom scripts should go.
+On my system that directory is `~/.bashrc.d/`.